Navigating the debt collection software tipping point

 Gross Recovery - Operating Expenses = Net Recovery

 How does that play out across different recovery rates?

 If you’re servicing overdue accounts in-house, your operating expenses are more or less fixed.
 You have to pay for hardware, software, and staff time at a minimum.
 If your recovery rate slips below a certain threshold, your in-house collections operation can end up losing money.
 And as accounts age, their recovery rates will slip below that threshold.

 Now let’s see how this works if you place $10,000 in overdue accounts with an agency at a 25% fee.

 Gross Recovery - Operating Expenses = No Recovery

 When you partner with a debt collection agency, you take operating expenses off the board.
 Yes, there’s still the contingency fee, but that fee is coming out of money that’s already considered uncollectible.
 Recovering even $5 is better than recovering $0.

-Optimizing your collections
+Optimising your collections

 When does it make sense to bring in a debt collection partner?
 There’s no hard and fast rule that says you have to wait 90 days, or 180 days, or until you hit that tipping point where operating expenses exceed recoveries.

 From a hard numbers perspective, it depends on where a few different variables intersect: